kerengaiger/mnist_autoencoder/README.md

 ## Usage
 ### Calling the code
 #### train
-Train an AutoEncoder on MNIST data, calculate test error and save trained model
+Trains an AutoEncoder on MNIST data, calculates test error and saves the trained model

 ##### Running example
 ```sh